 I’d like you to think about the ‘anyone but the Jets’ notion for a second.
 If you are a Democrat, you have to acknowledge that there is a possibility that Trump could win re-election.
 How frustrating would that be.
 He’s got the same annoying ego as Jets fans and who wants to stoke THAT flame?

 What if you could mitigate that risk?
 Right now, I’m a Seth Moulton guy on that side of the aisle.
 But who really cares if it is Seth or Pete or Kamala or Cory or Amy or Kirsten.
 They’re all kinda the same.
-We should be able to hold the House so nothing super liberal is really going to happen.
+We should be able to hold the Senate so nothing super liberal is really going to happen.
 Wouldn’t it be nice to guarantee someone with honor in the White House?
 So as a Democrat, don’t throw your vote away, make it count.
 Here’s how…

 If you are in an open primary state, ask for that GOP ballot.
 More importantly, if you are in a closed primary state, go see your town clerk and switch your party registration now.
 It’s just a label and you can always switch back later.
 In the 2020 GOP primary, be a passionate devoted Democrat…and vote for Bill Weld.
 If Weld takes enough of the early primaries, all of those who blindly support the party will start to vote for him too, they just want a conservative.
 And I know for a fact that “countless” (h/t Sarah Sanders.)
 GOPrs voted more against Hillary than for Trump.
 Their ‘support’ is for the party and the ideals, not the guy who can’t see his toes… “and other things” (h/t to Trump for that grammatical stroke of genius… like his knees.
 See how that let’s me get away with saying a blatantly obnoxious comment without actually saying it?)